After 26 years, Flickerfest is still one of the biggest and most successful independent short film festivals.

 "It allows us to showcase different things like comedy, the kids spots...
 It just gives us the chance to show the full depth and breadth of short films.
 Having both competition films and ones that are not, gives us a chance to show the diversity of short film."

 Due to the well thought-out categories and the high quality of the films, Flickerfest has become noted as one of the biggest and best film festivals.
 Bronwyn openly talks about the pressure that adds when creating the programmes.
 “It does certainly add a level of pressure.
 Quality is the key thing.
-When we are viewing the films and putting together the programme there is a level of pressure, but we put in a lot of hard work and effort all year in order to have the best festival we possibly can."'In A Cane Field'
+When we are viewing the films and putting together the programme there is a level of pressure, but we put in a lot of hard work and effort all year in order to have the best festival we possibly can."

 After all the hard work, Bronwyn reflects on why she loves the festival and what audiences can expect.
 "The amazing audience response to the Australian films is what I love.
 This year a lot of the filmmakers attended which was wonderful.
 It's a great networking place for filmmakers and it was great to see audiences taking in all the films,” she says.